Virabhadrasana

 virabhadrasana

-• Place your left foot nearly 3-4 feet apart from the body.
+• Place your left foot nearly 3-4 feet apart from your body.
 Move the left foot at a 90-degree angle parallel to the shoulders.

 • Move the right foot inwards at a 45-degree angle to lock the lower body.

-• Start to bend the right knee and shift your body weight to this side.
+• Start bending the right knee and shift your body weight to that side.
 Keep the left knee straight.

 • Now, move the trunk in the right direction after extending the arms parallel to the shoulder level.

 • Bring all the attention to the right-hand fingers.
-It is very effective for improving the concentration level.
+It is highly effective in improving concentration levels.

 How to do Warrior 3 (Virabhadrasana 3) in Yoga